By using this site, you agree to the Privacy Policy and Terms of Use.

 What are GAPs and why are they important?

-Goblet cell-associated antigen passages (GAPs) are specialized structures in the small intestine that allow immune cells to sample gut bacteria and develop appropriate responses.
+Goblet cell-associated antigen passages (GAPs) are specialized structures in the small intestine that allow immune cells to sample gut bacteria and develop appropriate responses, as defined in the 2025 Nature study (PMID: 40836099).
 They serve as immune training centers that help control microbial populations and prevent harmful bacteria from entering systemic circulation.

 How does this research change our understanding of alcohol-related liver disease?